Color, 1989, 102 mins. 18 secs. / 101 mins. 43 secs.

 Directed by Herbert Wise

-Anyone who claims old-fashioned ghost stories can't scare anymore would be well advised to take a look at The Woman in Black, unquestionably one of the most frightening films ever made for television - or any medium, for that matter.
-Steeped right to its core in a palpable sense of dread and inescapable doom, this is psychological terror at its finest and makes more widely hailed attempts at "suggestive horror" look ridiculous by comparison.
+Anyone who claims traditional ghost stories can't scare anymore would be well advised to take a look at The Woman in Black, unquestionably one of the most frightening films ever made for television - or any medium, for that matter.
+Steeped right to its core in a palpable sense of dread and inescapable doom, this is psychological terror at its finest and one of the all-time great word of mouth fright films.

-In 1920s London, mild mannered solicitor and family man Arthur Kidd (Rawlins) is sent by his firm to handle the estate of a late client, one Alice Drablow.
-When he arrives at the small town near the isolated moor estate of Ms. Drablow, Arthur stops to save a young gypsy girl from certain death by a wooden cart and is confronted with the unnerving sight of a woman in black standing in the street, glaring malevolently at him with red-rimmed eyes.
+In 1920s London, mild-mannered solicitor and family man Arthur Kidd (Rawlins) is sent by his firm to handle the estate of a late client, one Alice Drablow.
+When he arrives at the small town near the isolated moor estate of Ms. Drablow, Arthur stops to save a young gypsy girl from certain death by a wooden cart and is confronted with the unnerving sight of a woman in black (Moran, a long way from her endearing role as Miss Lemon on Poirot) standing in the street, glaring malevolently at him with red-rimmed eyes.
 That night, miles away from any other human beings, Arthur settles into the Drablow house and goes through the personal effects.
 However, he has also incurred the wrath of the ghostly woman in black, who intends to pay Arthur back for the life he stole from her.
 And when he steps outside and looks at the empty moor, he repeatedly hears the horrifying sound of a horse carriage crashing, following by a child's hysterical screaming...
 What follows is not for those who intend to have a good night's sleep.